Walter Freudenthal

 Walter Freudenthal (6 May 1893 – 27 March 1952) was a German-Jewish dermatologist who gave the earliest clear histopathological description of keratoma senile (actinic keratosis) in 1926 in Breslau.
 In 1933, he moved to London to escape the Nazi regime and worked as a dermatopathologist at University College Hospital (UCH) in London where he coined the term keratoacanthoma in the 1940s.

-He worked with dermatologist Geoffrey Dowling on the connection between dermatomyositis and scleroderma and was later appointed to the first readership in dermatological histology by London University.
+He worked with dermatologist Geoffrey Barrow Dowling on the connection between dermatomyositis and scleroderma and was later appointed to the first readership in dermatological histology by London University.

 In addition to lecturing, demonstrating specimens at the Royal Society of Medicine and postgraduate training, Freudenthal wrote many papers on his histopathological findings, and chapters in dermatology textbooks.

 Early life

-Walter Freudenthal was born on 6 May 1893 in Breslau (later Wroclaw, Poland) in the Silesia region of Germany, into a Jewish family of physicians.
+Walter Freudenthal was born on 6 May 1893 in Breslau (now Wrocław, Poland) in the Province of Silesia of the German Empire, to the Jewish physician Dr. Samuel Freudenthal (1864–1907) and Rosa Freudenthal nèe Graetzer (1870–1951).
+He was the eldest son, and he had a younger brother Erich.
 In 1913 he began to study medicine in Geneva, but this was interrupted by the First World War.
 Returning to Breslau in 1919, he resumed his medical education and completed it at the clinic of the Friedrich-Wilhelms University (now the University of Wrocław), graduating in 1920.

 Early career

 While working in the histopathology laboratory and being in charge of the male ward in the outpatient clinic, he became a university lecturer and then full professor.
 He became concerned that existing skin treatments were inadequate and started to work with a pharmacist to educate himself on the chemical content of various ointments and creams.
 At the same time, he lectured on sexually transmitted diseases, dermatohistopathology and related topics.

-He was particularly influenced by Breslau's chairman of dermatology Josef Jadassohn, and was his assistant from 1920 to 1933 at the Breslau University.
+He was particularly influenced by Breslau's chair of dermatology Josef Jadassohn, and was his assistant from 1920 to 1933 at the Breslau University.
 He also worked alongside other well-known names in the field of dermatology, such as W. N. Goldsmith, Max Jessner and Rudolph L. Mayer.
 After receiving his MD in 1922, he became a privatdozent in 1929.

 His most significant works were written at Breslau.
 He examined 14 biopsy specimens of lesions taken from the skin of either the back of the hands or the upper face from 13 people aged between 34 and 76.
 He gave the earliest histopathological definition of these lesions, which he called keratoma senile (actinic keratosis), and distinguished them from verruca senilis (seborrheic keratosis).
 The description appeared in the Archiv für Dermatologie und Syphilis in 1926 and was regarded by his colleagues as important.
 He also proposed that keratoma senile might be caused by sunlight.